-- As an example, open a blank Excel spreadsheet and enter ‘www.google.com’ in cell B2.
+- Open a blank Excel spreadsheet and enter www.google.com in cell B2.

 - Then, you can right-click that cell and select the Remove Hyperlink option on the context menu.
 That will convert the hyperlink to a plain text URL.

-- To remove multiple hyperlinks from an Excel spreadsheet, hold the Ctrl key and select the cells.
+- To remove multiple hyperlinks from an Excel spreadsheet, hold the Ctrl key and select several cells with URLs at once.

-- Alternatively, press the Ctrl + A hotkey to select all the spreadsheet cells and then you can right-click and select Remove Hyperlink to convert all the links to plain text.
+- Right-click on any cell and select Remove Hyperlink to convert all the links to plain text.

-- For an example, enter ‘www.bing.com’ in cell B3, then input ‘1’ in cell C3 of the same spreadsheet.
+- For example, enter www.bing.com in cell B3, then input 1 in cell C3 of the same spreadsheet.
 Select cell C3 and press the Ctrl + C hotkey to copy it to the Clipboard.

-- Next, select the cell that includes the hyperlink, otherwise B3.
-You can right-click that cell and select Paste Special > Paste Special from the context menu to open the window shown directly below.
+- Next, Right-click the cell that includes the hyperlink, otherwise B3, and select Paste Special > Paste Special… from the context menu to open the Paste Special window shown directly below.

 Paste URLs Into Spreadsheets as Plain Text

-If you need to paste lots of URLs in a spreadsheet, you can remove their hyperlink formatting by selecting a Keep Text Only option.
+If you need to paste many URLs into a spreadsheet, you can remove their hyperlink formatting by selecting the Keep Text Only option.

 Set up a Macro That Removes Hyperlinks

 Macros are a recorded sequence of selected options.
 This Tech Junkie post (and its video) tells you how to record macros in Windows.
-The full Excel application includes a macro-recording tool to record macros with, but you can also set up macros by manually entering the Visual Basic code.
+The complete Excel application includes a macro-recording tool to record macros, but you can also set up macros manually by entering the Visual Basic for Applications (VBA) code.
 So why not set up a macro that removes all hyperlinks from an Excel sheet?

 - Press the Alt + F11 hotkey to open the VB editor in Excel.

-- Then you can double-click ThisWorkbook on the VBAProject panel.
+- Double-click on ThisWorkbook in the VBAProject panel.

-- To run the macro, select the spreadsheet you need to remove hyperlinks from, press the Alt + F8 hotkey to open a Macro window, select ThisWorkbook.RemoveAllHyperlinks from the Macro window and then press the Run button.
+- Option 2: Close the VBA window and go back to the active Excel spreadsheet.
+Press the Alt + F8 hotkey combo to open a Macro window, select ThisWorkbook.RemoveAllHyperlinks from the list, and then press the Run button.

 Switch off Automatic Hyperlinks